DataToolsPro/SnowUDFExcel/README.md

 SELECT ARRAY_TO_STRING(ARRAY_AGG(to_char(HOLIDAY, 'YYYY-MM-DD')), ',') AS HOLIDAYS
 FROM DB_NAME.SCHEMA_NAME.HOLIDAYS
 )
-SELECT NETWORKDAYS('2023-01-10' , '2022-12-20' , (SELECT HOLIDAYS FROM holidays_array)) as networkdays
+SELECT NETWORKDAYS('2023-01-10' , '2022-12-20' , (SELECT HOLIDAYS FROM holidays_array)) as network days
 FROM DB_NAME.SCHEMA_NAME.TABLE_NAME;</CODE>
    </p>
 <p><b>Documentation</b>
 <br/>The function is written in JavaScript and it first checks if any of the inputs are null, if so it returns null.
 Then it converts the input "HOLIDAYS" into a set of holidays, so that it can be easily checked if a date is a holiday or not.
 <br/>The function then checks if the end date is before the start date, if so it swaps the values of start_date and end_date and sets the variable 'isNegative' to true to indicate that the result should be negative.
 <br/>The function starts a loop that runs from the start date to the end date.
 In each iteration, it checks if the current date is a weekend(Saturday or Sunday) or a holiday.
 If it is, it continues to the next iteration, otherwise it increments the "days_int" by 1.
-The function returns the final number of network days.
+The function returns the final number of net work days.
 If the start date was greater than the end date, the function returns a negative value.
 <p>Please note that this UDF is based on the standard JavaScript Date object, which means it's based on the local timezone.
 Therefore, the result may vary depending on the timezone the Snowflake is running.

 <h2>NETWORKWEEKS - Experimental</h2>
-Technically, there is no Excel function for NETWORKWEEKs.
-This is a Snowflake UDF (User-Defined Function) that calculates the number of network weeks between two given dates, while excluding specified holidays.
+Technically, there is no Excel function for NETWORKWEEKS.
+This is a Snowflake UDF (User-Defined Function) that calculates the number of net work weeks between two given dates, while excluding specified holidays.
 The function takes three inputs:
 <p>
 <b>START_DATE:</b> a date type input which represents the starting date.
 <br/><b>END_DATE:</b> a date type input which represents the end date.
-<br/><b>HOLIDAYS:</b> a varchar(1000000) input that represents the holidays that are to be excluded while calculating the network weeks.
+<br/><b>HOLIDAYS:</b> a varchar(1000000) input that represents the holidays that are to be excluded while calculating the net work weeks.
 The holidays are passed in a string format, separated by commas.
   <p><b>HOLIDAYS Table</b> This UDF was designed under an assumption there is a HOLDIAYS table located within the same schema where the UDF is deployed.
 Please see instructions for <a href="https://github.com/DataToolsPro/SnowUDFExcel/wiki/Implementing-HOLIDAYS-in-your-Snowflake-environment">Holidays Table Install Instructions</a>
 </p>
    <p><b>Example SQL to Execute NETWORKWEEKS UDF</b>